 The library conducts the attack syntax analysis for matching the contexts.
 If the attack does not match the contexts, then the request will not be defined as a malicious request and will not be blocked (if the WAF node is working in the

-Analyzing of requests with the libdetection library is disabled by default.
-To enable the analysis, it is required to set the value of the directive
+Analyzing requests with the libdetection library is disabled by default.
+To reduce the number of false positives, we recommend enabling analysis.

 Memory consumption increase